microsoft/sc-AR/README.md

 ## Reproducing Results

-All model checkpoints and scRNA-seq datasets used in our study are publicly available in the project's [Zenodo dashboard](https://zenodo.org/records/15186018).
+All model checkpoints and scRNA-seq datasets used in our study are publicly available in the project's [Zenodo dashboard](https://zenodo.org/records/15186018), with model configurations provided in `configs/` folder.
 Detailed guidance for each section is provided in the following.

 ## Datasets